 TV 2 TV Draft Writing Workshop

 You have a killer beat sheet for your TV Pilot, but when you sit down to write, everything turns to mush: vague characters, huge data dumps, clunky dialogue, and scenes that go nowhere.
-If this sounds familiar, veteran screenwriter and TV writer Steven Peros (22 scripts sold, The Lot) can help.
-In this ten-week Los Angeles TV Draft Writing Workshop, you’ll get Steven’s help crafting an amazing outline and writing scenes that have a complete beginning, middle, and end that pack a serious punch.
+If this sounds familiar, successful writer Brett Paesel (Transparent, 7 Pilot Sold) can help.
+In this eight-week Los Angeles TV Draft Writing Workshop, you’ll get Brett’s help crafting an amazing outline and writing scenes that have a complete beginning, middle, and end that pack a serious punch.

 You’ll learn to how to open your pilot, capture the imagination of the reader, write with a clear voice, and introduce your main character like a pro.
 By the end of the class you should have major chunks of your pilot written and the confidence to finish it with flair.
 Emmy not included.